 Missing files are to be treated as an emergency situation and every effort is made to recover them.
 The fact that a file is missing is to be reported to the Agency Services Manager without delay.

 Access to files may be requested by the person to whom the file relates.
 This requires the files to be managed by the data controller for the team.
 The data controller will operate according to the procedure set out in the “Access to Personal Service Records” policy.

 All case notes should be entered onto the file flysheet for each case.
 Notes should be entered in chronological order, and include the date entered and the initials of the person making the entry.
 If unsure whether to make a note, consider whether a colleague would need the information if you were to win the lottery and move to Barbados.

 Where any monitoring information is to be passed to an outside body, no names or addresses may be included unless this has been explained to clients and their express permission obtained.

 Individual clients should only be identified by a reference number.

 Freedom of Information

-The Freedom of Information Act It is intended to promote a culture of openness and accountability amongst public sector bodies by providing people with rights of access to the information held by them.
-It is expected that these rights will facilitate better public understanding of how public authorities carry out their duties, why they make the decision they do and how they spend public money.
+The Freedom of Information Act is intended to promote a culture of openness and accountability amongst public sector bodies by providing people with rights of access to the information held by them.
+It is expected that these rights will facilitate a better public understanding of how public authorities carry out their duties, why they make the decision they do and how they spend public money.